Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 Rooms, beach & activities

-The rooms are spacious (from 40 m²), with air conditioning, safe, minibar, bathrobes, vanity mirror and fast Wi-Fi throughout the entire property.
-Deluxe rooms have a private balcony with sea view.
-Hotel beach It is one of the few true sandy beaches on the peninsula — most bays are pebbly or rocky.
-Sun loungers, pool area with bar, Water sports (SUP, kayak, catamaran, windsurfing) is completely included.
+The rooms are spacious (from 40 m²) and feature air conditioning, a safe, minibar, bathrobes, a vanity mirror, and fast Wi-Fi throughout the property.
+Deluxe rooms have a private balcony with sea views.
+The hotel beach is one of the few true sandy beaches on the peninsula—most coves are pebbly or rocky.
+Sun loungers, a pool area with a bar, and water sports (SUP, kayaking, catamaran sailing, windsurfing) are all included.

-The spa area with Hammam, The sauna, steam room, and massage rooms were the highlight of the resort for me.
+The spa area with hammam, sauna, steam room and massage rooms was the highlight of the resort for me.
 All spa treatments except massages are also included.

 Prices & Conclusion Lujo Hotel